Fiction: The Stronghold

 The moment I wandered inside, my head started spinning from the kaleidoscope of gaudy-dyed Old West knick-knacks and sepia-tone photos of killers and thieves and lawmen and whores.
 An arsenal of pistols and rifles and shotguns hung on the walls, alongside spurs and chaps and lassos.
 Most prominent were two massive stain-glass mosaics of Doc and Kate, with a head of longhorn bull suspended between them.
 There was also one multi-painted wall with the words “Vigilante Justice” stenciled above a small stage where a skinny man was plucking a banjo and singing, “Skip to My Lou.”

 All the tables were fully occupied by more family tourists, chewing their grub, and clapping their hands to the music, while whirling around and taking their orders were curly-haired waitresses in satin dresses and black nylons.
-The sight of the lusty-looking women aroused my long-dead loins, which was another good indication that I might finally be cured from Susie’s sex-hex on me.
+The sight of the lusty-looking women aroused my long-dead loins, which was another good indication that I might finally be cured from Susie’s sex-hex.

 I ambled to the long bar and saddled down onto a stool, then a busty barmaid came over and wiped down the wet spots and crumbs in front of me.